Skip to main content

 Unlocking the Power of Data Modeling: Design Patterns and Schemas Explained

-1. Social Network Schema Design in DynamoDB : This example demonstrates how to design a schema for a social networking application, considering access patterns, data volumes, and data retention requirements.
+• Social Network Schema Design in DynamoDB: Designing a schema for a social networking application, considering access patterns, data volumes, and retention.

-3. Star Schema Design in Power BI : Power BI utilizes star schema design, where tables are classified as dimensions and facts.
-This approach optimizes performance and usability, enabling efficient data analysis and reporting.
+• Star Schema Design in Power BI: Power BI uses star schema design to optimize performance and usability for efficient analysis and reporting.

 Comments